PawanKumar-Dev/R/Notes/13_React_rounter_Dom.md

 # React Router DOM

-- React Router Dom is an additional library.
-Lets you handle routing by mapping URLs to different components in your application without any reloads.
+- React Router DOM is an additional library.
+Not part of core React.

+- React Router DOM let you handle routing by mapping URLs to different components in your app without any reloads.
   ```npm install react-router-dom```

 - "Link" is key part of navigation.
 Allows you to create hyperlinks we can click on to navigate application without triggering a full page reload.